azayrahmad/azayrahmad.github.io/_drafts/building-windows-98-in-the-browser.md

 ---

-## Phase 2: A Proper Separate Project (August 2025)
+## A Proper Separate Project

 I opened a new repository — [win98-web](https://github.com/azayrahmad/win98-web) — as a standalone project built with vanilla JavaScript, HTML, CSS, and Vite.
 No framework, no inherited opinions.

-Before building anything substantial, I surveyed the landscape.
-Browser-based Windows 98 recreations already exist: [windows93.net](https://www.windows93.net/), [Windows 96](https://windows96.net/), [98.js.org](https://98.js.org/), and [1j01/98](https://github.com/1j01/98) are the most notable.
-Each takes a different approach — Windows 96 is a serious technical recreation, 98.js is a faithful GUI clone, windows93 is more of an art project, and 1j01/98 is a polished open-source desktop recreation.
-All worth knowing about.
+There are some great Windows 9x-like websites: [windows93.net](https://www.windows93.net/), [Windows 96](https://windows96.net/), [98.js.org](https://98.js.org/) are the most notable.
+Each takes a different approach: Windows 96 is a more like a Web OS with Win9x skins, windows93 is more of an art/parody project, and 98.js.org is the closest to the real Windows 98.

-None of them had a complete Desktop Themes implementation.
-The closest is 1j01/98, which supports color schemes and wallpapers — the same foundation os-gui.js provides, and the same foundation my project builds on.
-What nobody had done was the full bundle: wallpapers, animated `.ani` cursor sets, and sound event mappings all applying together from a single `.theme` file, the way Windows 98 actually shipped them.
-That was the gap, and it was the gap I cared about personally.
-So that's where I started.
+Unfortunately, none of them had a complete Desktop Themes implementation.
+98.js.org already supports extracting color scheme from `.theme` file, but that's it.
+What I need is a full bundle: wallpapers, animated `.ani` cursor sets, and sound event mappings all applying together from a single `.theme` file, the way Windows 98 actually shipped them.
+That was the gap that I need to close.

 ---